Tonga Weather in July(c) tongapocketguide.com

 UV Levels During July

 The UV levels in July in Tonga are pretty mild with a level of 6 UV index around midday.
-Nevertheless, it’s still a good idea to apply high-factor sunscreen.
-For advice on sunscreen, check out our 10 Best Environmentally-Friendly Sunscreens for Tonga.
+Regardless, it’s still a good idea to apply high-factor sunscreen.
+For advice on sun protection, check out The Best Sunscreens for Tonga + Sun Protection Tips.

 Sunrise and Sunset During July